Why We May Never Find Intelligent Life in the Universe

 Water makes up 71% of the Earth’s surface and is what makes our planet a life-supporting ecosystem.

 However, the limitation of time to communicate and the destruction of a species by their own actions, definitely stand in the way of any possibility of finding one another.
+Even if we do approach one another, we may never recognize a vastly different type of life-form.

 © 2015 Glenn Stok